Book a call

 Turn your cost estimate into a real budget

 The number this calculator gives you is a starting point, not a quote.
 A licensed Regulated Canadian Immigration Consultant (RCIC) in good standing with the College of Immigration and Citizenship Consultants (CICC #R706497) can confirm which fees and funds apply to your exact situation, flag the extra costs to plan for, and map the most cost-effective route to permanent residence.
-Run the calculator above, then book your free first call to turn your estimate into a clear budget and timeline.
+Run the calculator above, then book a call to turn your estimate into a clear budget and timeline.
 You can also review our own service fees so you know exactly what working with us costs.

 Reviewed by a licensed RCIC (CICC #R706497).
 Estimate only.
 Figures as of June 2026 for Express Entry permanent residence.
 Government fees and required funds change, confirm the current amounts on canada.ca before you apply.
 Other programs (study, work, sponsorship, PNP) have different costs.